EmanueleSeminara/LaTeX_resume/README.md

    ```

 After you have loaded the files you will need only to change the file's contents in order to write whatever you want in your resume.
-It is really intuitive, in case you need more info on what to modify you can check the following sections.

-## Requirements and Compilation

-- At line 76 of main you can insert your personal info
-- page1sidebar.tex contains the code for the right part of the cv
-- remember to substitute the image with your photo and use a png format
-- If you would like to change the colors go at line 48 of main.tex
-- AltaCV uses [`fontawesome`](http://www.ctan.org/pkg/fontawesome) and [`academicons`](http://www.ctan.org/pkg/academicons); they're included in both TeX Live 2016 and MikTeX 2.9.
-- Loading `academicons` is optional: enable it by adding the `academicons` option to `\documentclass`.
-- Can now be compiled with pdflatex, XeLaTeX and LuaLaTeX!
-- However if you're using `academicons`, you _must_ use either XeLaTeX or LuaLaTeX.
-If the doc then compiles but the icons don't show up in the output PDF, try compiling with LuaLaTeX instead.
-- The samples here use the [Lato](http://www.latofonts.com/lato-free-fonts/) font.

 ## Donations